bennyschmidt/ragdoll-studio/ragdoll-api/README.md

 ## Running models

 The API defaults to locally-running models on your machine.
-Make sure you have them up and running on `localhost`:
+There are no API keys required to get started, just make sure you have a model up and running on `localhost`:

 - [Run your text model (via Ollama)](https://github.com/bennyschmidt/ragdoll#install-ollama)

 - [Run your image model (via Stable Diffusion)](https://github.com/bennyschmidt/ragdoll#install-stable-diffusion)

+Ragdoll also works without an image model, it will fall back to text-only if there isn't one running at the host specified in the `.env`.

 -----